eekcoopuw/jobmon/docsource/architecture/deployment_units.rst

 ========

 The server package contains the kubernetes services, plus the model objects for communicating to the mysql database.
-THe server package is deployed as a Docker container on Kubernetes.
+The server package is deployed as a Docker container on Kubernetes.
 Prior to 1.0.3 Jobmon, services were deployed using docker directly.
 The docker-only capability is likely to return as an optional "Bootable on a Laptop" deployment capability.